mlflow/mlflow/ISSUE_TRIAGE.rst

 Assign at least one process label to every issue you triage.

 - ``needs author feedback``: We need input from the author of the issue or PR to proceed.
-- | ``needs design``: This feature is large or tricky enough that we think it warrants design doc
+- | ``needs design``: This feature is large or tricky enough that we think it warrants a design doc
   | and review before someone begins implementation.
 - | ``needs review``: Use this label for issues that need a more detailed design review or pull
   | requests ready for review (all questions answered, PR updated if requests have been addressed,